-Father’s Day is this Sunday, so we thought it would be appropriate to highlight some of the very best movies about fatherhood that the world of cinema has to offer.
+We thought it would be appropriate to highlight some of the very best movies about fatherhood that the world of cinema has to offer.

 Atticus Finch is the man.
 Pillar of integrity, fighter of racial injustice, humble sharpshooter, and, of course, world’s greatest dad.
 As a widower he could have shipped his kids off to a relative, but he was absolutely devoted to them.
 He was kind, protective, and incredibly patient with his two kids, Jem and Scout.
 And most importantly, he taught his children by example.
 I find the relationship between Atticus and his daughter to be particularly endearing.
 If I ever have a daughter, I hope my relationship with her can be like the one Atticus had with his little girl.
 No wonder the American Film Institute called Atticus the “greatest movie hero of the 20th century.”

 Of course you can’t top the book itself, but the film version measures up pretty well.
 Gregory Peck was given some very large shoes to fill, and he did so admirably.